The Ultimate Guide to Generative Engine Optimization (GEO)

 Step 8: Measure, test, and iterate with prompts

 Run a recurring QA ritual.
 Use a fixed list of prompts for each high-value topic and test them in multiple engines.
 Record the exact answers, the citations, the follow-up prompts suggested, and any mistakes or omissions.
-When you fail to appear, diagnose the gap.
-Sometimes the definition is fuzzy, sometimes the method is hidden too deep on the page, sometimes the evidence is missing or not machine-readable.
+When you fail to appear, diagnose the gap: sometimes the definition is fuzzy, sometimes the method is hidden too deep on the page, sometimes the evidence is missing or not machine-readable.
 Prioritize fixes that reduce ambiguity: clearer headings, tighter tables, explicit sources, or a short methodology box near the top.
+Close the loop with governance: assign owners to key assets, review them quarterly, and keep a simple changelog that ties updates to observed issues in your QA runs.

 Begin with a simple answer map